 In Florida, the spring wild turkey season limit is two birds.
-On lands outside of the wildlife management area (WMA) system, you may take two in one day, except in Holmes County where the season and daily limit is one.
+On lands outside of the wildlife management area (WMA) system, you may take two in one day.
 On WMAs, the daily bag limit is one turkey.

 Taking the shot